ApellesKim/ApellesKim/README.md

 - 👋 Hi, I’m @ApellesKim
 - 👀 I’m interested in computer science & basketball!
-- 🏀 I'm big fan of Boston Celtics!
+- 🏀 I'm a big fan of Boston Celtics!
 - 🌱 I’m currently learning javascript & C++ & Python.
 - 💞️ I’m looking to collaborate on University of Illinois Urbana-Champaign
 - 📫 How to reach me: minseo.apelles.kim@gmail.com